 Priti Pandurangan

-I'm drawn to alternative ways of working with data — approaches that hold space for ambiguity, lived experience, and emotion.
-I care about what slips through the cracks: the things that don't fit neatly in spreadsheets but still shape how we understand the world.
-My work asks what counts as data and how we might honor what's messy, intangible and hard to measure.
+Through my personal practice, I explore pluralistic ways of working with data and technology that hold space for ambiguity, lived experience, and emotion.
+I care about what slips through the cracks — the things that don't fit neatly in spreadsheets — but still very much shape how we understand the world.
+So, a lot of what I do is about questioning what we even consider "data" in the first place, and figuring out how we might honour what's messy, intangible, and hard to measure.

 Talks & Showcase